This is a partial transcript from "The O'Reilly Factor," March 27, 2007, that has been edited for clarity.

-O'REILLY: Now Tony Snow similar situation.
+O'REILLY: Now to Tony Snow -- a similar situation.
 Been through colon cancer.
 It goes into remission after he had the colon removed.
 And then it comes back.
 And now it's in the liver.
 What's the treatment for that?

 LOVE: Well, in that situation you have depending.
 If it's small enough and they can do it, they sometimes will surgically cut out the area of the liver that has the cancer in it.
 If not, you might do chemotherapy and try to shrink it to make it operable.

 Generally speaking, you can take care of it again.
-You can put something into remission.
+You can put somebody into remission.
 But it's hard to cure people once the cancer has come back again.

 O'REILLY: OK.
-Now, for Tony, though, there are a number of drugs that are specific to the liver that you can target those lesions that he has.
-Dr. Manny Alvarez was telling me this on the radio.
-And they're new drugs, correct?
+Now, for Tony, though, there are a number of drugs that are specific to the liver that you can target those lesions that he has. -- FNC Medical Correspondent Dr. Manny Alvarez was telling me this on the radio. -- And they're new drugs, correct?